E-mail addresses of Competition Secretaries are :-

 12. LATE ENTRIES

 Late entries are not accepted.
-In the case of an emergency, contact the Competition Secretary for guidance.
+In the case of an emergency contact the Competition Secretary for guidance.

 13. DISCLAIMER AND EXCEPTIONS

-13.2 WADCC aims to give equal opportunities to all members.
+13.2 WDCC aims to give equal opportunities to all members.
 Should you have any difficulty accessing information or resources speak to the Competition Secretary or a Committee member and we will do all we can to help you.

 13.3 In all competitions the Judges decisions with regards to placements and commendations are final.

 13.4 The Competition Secretary, or their deputy, will arbitrate any other dispute and for competition their decision is final.
-A significant point of fact or order may be referred to the WADCC Committee to define future club interpretation of whatever the major issue is.
+A significant point of fact or order may be referred to the WDCC Committee to define future club interpretation of whatever the major issue is.

 13.5 The Competition Secretary, or their deputy, may reject any entry from competition if in their opinion:-